ÖBB Class 1044: Breitenstein, Lower Austria – Rolling back freight train collides with auxiliary locomotive

 On 1 December 2015, a timber train travelling uphill on the Semmering Railway before Semmering station was separated because it was 205 tons heavier than permitted.
 A following container train, also heading towards Semmering, was stopped at the previous self-block signal.
-The 1144 282, which was on its way from Mürzzuschlag to Gloggnitz, was let into the occupied track section from Breitenstein station as a secondary run in order to pull the container train back to Breitenstein.
+The 1144 282, which was on its way from Mürzzuschlag to Gloggnitz, was let into the occupied track section from Breitenstein station as a secondary run to pull the container train back to Breitenstein.
 Although the locomotive had not yet reached the end of the train, the driver of the container train released the brakes while half asleep, whereupon the train started to move and collided with the adjacent train in the Polleroswand tunnel.
 14 container wagons were derailed and the locomotive, track, overhead line, and signaling systems in the tunnel suffered severe damage.
 The material damage amounted to around three million euros.
 The driver of the train traveling alongside was seriously injured.
 The Semmering Railway had to be closed for around two weeks.

 Vienna Meidling – Shunting run collides with Railjet

-On April 15, 2017, a shunting train consisting of 1144 106 and a double-decker push-pull train ran into the flank of a Railjet from Vienna to Lienz.
+On 15 April 2017, a shunting train consisting of 1144 106 and a double-decker push-pull train ran into the flank of a Railjet from Vienna to Lienz.
 The driver of the shunting train had previously disregarded a shunting signal.
 The last 4 wagons derailed and almost completely overturned.
 As a result, 16 people were injured.

 Haiding, Upper Austria – Driverless regional train stopped with cleared train

-On October 30, 2017, an empty regional train set rolled out of Neumarkt-Kallham station on the Wels-Passau line in the direction of Wels.
+On 30 October 2017, an empty regional train set rolled out of Neumarkt-Kallham station on the Wels-Passau line in the direction of Wels.
 The dispatcher noticed the incident, whereupon fire departments secured the level crossings.
-The runaway train was stopped after a 20-kilometer “ghost run” by a 5022 railcar, which had previously been cleared at Haiding station. ÖBB estimated the damage caused at several hundred thousand euros.
+The runaway train was stopped after a 20-kilometer "ghost run" by a 5022 railcar, which had previously been cleared at Haiding station. ÖBB estimated the damage caused at several hundred thousand euros.
 The locomotive involved, 1144 259, has been repaired.